 This Cauliflower Cheese by The Rose and Bean is a plant-based take on a classic English dish.
 Smooth, creamy, and dairy-free sauce made from almonds pairs perfectly with tender cauliflower and is a great accompaniment to any holiday meal.

 Source: Smoky Southern Collard Greens

-These Smoky Southern Collard Greens by Molly Patrick are comfort food at its finest!
+These Smoky Southern Collard Greens by Molly Patrick are comfort food at their finest!
 The South’s favorite greens are braised in a mixture of smoky paprika, apple cider vinegar, and maple syrup to create a dish that’ll make you see collards in a whole new light.

 These gluten-free Herbed Biscuits With Mushroom Gravy by Jasmine Briones are amazingly flavorful, they’ll disappear in an instant.
-They are best fresh, warm, and straight out of the oven, but if you make them the day ahead, simply warm them in the oven prior to serving.
+They are best fresh, warm, and straight out of the oven, but if you make them the day ahead, simply warm them in the oven before serving.
 With the addition of herbs and a gravy that encompasses classic fall flavors, and is a fantastic addition to any holiday table.